UserLevelUp/OpNode/README.md

 Issues being added for Hactoberfest are:

+Feel free to add issues or request issues be added.
+I'll create a milestone for each type of issue so they are grouped by Milestones.

 Create a video of how to use OpNode to attact a larger talent pool to work on this open sourced project.

 OpNode is about a treenode that contains different operations for a parent, and the operations occur on the child nodes.